 - fills any small gaps or voids, creating a smooth, uniform surface

-- Primer works as a bonding agent between the concrete and the paint, assuring proper adhesion to both surfaces
+- works as a bonding agent between the concrete and the paint, assuring proper adhesion to both surfaces

-How do you know if a concrete surface needs a primer?
-Generally speaking, priming is so essential to successful painting outcomes, concrete will always needs a primer.
-However, the existing surface needs to be primed before painting if:
+Priming is so essential to successful painting outcomes, concrete will almost always need a primer.
+But to give you an idea, the existing surface needs to be primed before painting if the surface:

-- It is unpainted
+- is unpainted

-- It is peeling
+- is peeling

-- It is chipping
+- is chipping

-- It is chalking
+- is chalking

 Types of Concrete Primers

-Acrylic/Latex: Because concrete is porous, a water-based or acrylic primer is more likely to soak into the concrete than an oil-based primer, bonding to the substrate and allowing the paint to grip the surface.
+Because concrete is porous, a water-based or acrylic primer is more likely to soak into the concrete than an oil-based primer, bonding to the substrate and allowing the paint to grip the surface.
 These primers will also reduce the dust on interior concrete.

-Acrylic Masonry: Specifically designed to protect against lime burn, discoloration, and efflorescence, masonry primers are used on properly cured, unpainted or new concrete.
+Specifically designed to protect against lime burn, discoloration, and efflorescence, masonry primers are used on properly cured, unpainted or new concrete.
 These are great for outdoor applications, too.